yahoo/oss-guide/docs/publishing/publishing-template/Contributing.md

 title: Contributing Template
 nav_order: 4
 parent: Publishing Template
-grandparent: Publishing a New Open Source Project
+grand_parent: Publishing a New Open Source Project
 ---

 # How to contribute